irydium/irydium/README.md

 [![Build Status](https://github.com/irydium/irydium/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/irydium/irydium/actions?query=workflow%3Abuild-and-test)
 [![Join the chat at https://gitter.im/irydium/community](https://badges.gitter.im/irydium/community.svg)](https://gitter.im/irydium/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> [!NOTE]
+> This project was an experiment in 2021 in client-side notebooks.
+There's been lots of evolution in this space since then.
+For modern takes on (some of) the concepts here, see [evidence.dev](https://evidence.dev) and [Observable Framework](https://github.com/observablehq/framework)

 _note: this project is in very early alpha, and as such is subject to API changes and restructuring without notice._